stashed/docs/docs/guides/advanced-use-case/cross_namespace_backup.md

 **Create Repository:**

 Now, create a `Repository` using this secret.
-Below is the YAML of `Repository` crd we are going to create.
-Notice the `spec.usagePolicy` section.
-Here, we are allowing all namespaces to refer to this repository.
-You can restrict this capability to a particular namespace.
-Please, check the following guide from here for more details.
+Below is the YAML of `Repository` crd we are going to create,

 ```yaml
 apiVersion: stash.appscode.com/v1alpha1